jangjh0421/Simple-Street-Map-SSM-/README.md

 Note: for the simplicity of this assignment, we unfortunately do not support multi-word searches like "St George" or "Ursula Franklin".

-path
-The path command has two variations: time and create.

-The path time command takes a list of node ids and prints the amount of time it takes to traverse from the first node to the last node. e.g.:

 >> path time 199 200 201 202
 0.1201 minutes